Interview by Meritxell Rosell

 It looks Maise Noise Record label saw light as a way to showcase your products under the hands of talented experimental musicians.
 How has this initial idea evolved over the years?

-The label was expanded because people kept approaching us to take out ads in magazines and I figured we could spend the same money making records as we would taking out ads.
-So why not give a little support to artists we appreciate AND promote what we ALL are doing, Make Noise and these artists.
-Make some records, promote them.
+The label was expanded because people kept approaching us to take out ads in magazines, and I figured we could spend the same money making records as we would taking out ads.
+So why not give a little support to artists we appreciate AND promote what we ALL are doing, Make Noise and these artists?
+Make some records, and promote them.
 The label operates at a loss, but who cares.

 Where do you see taking Make Noise into?